mike006322/PolynomialCalculator/README.md

 - implement faster gcd algorithm
 - implement lookup tables for primitive field elements
 - implement 'factor' algorithm to factor over polynomials over finite fields
-- implement solution to third degree polynomials in one variable
+- implement exact solution to third degree polynomials in one variable
-- implement solution to fourth degree polynomial in one variable
+- implement exact solution to fourth degree polynomial in one variable
-- allow for coefficients to be over abstract fields
 - option to plot single-variable polynomials
 - create a GUI with Python